Bentley01/CleanData/CodeBook.md

 The research raw data was provided in two sets - training and test data.
 Each set contained a file with the actual data observed, a file with the subject codes, and a file with the activity codes.

 The raw data files were transformed using the run_analysis.R script.
-The following describes the transformations that result in the data.frame datameans, saved to XXXXXXXXXX.Rdata.
+The following describes the transformations that result in the data.frame datameans, saved to datameans.txt.

 The training data (X_training.txt) was read into R using the read.table function.
 The file contained 7352 observations of 561 variables.
 Similarly, the activities represented by the observations (y_train.txt) and the subject ids (subject_train.txt) were read into R.  These three data frames were combined using the cbind function, resulting in a new data frame, training, with dimensions 7352 rows with 563 variables.